-Inclusive Practice for Learners with Special Educational Needs enables you to reflect upon and consider the range of special educational needs within your own setting and how inclusive practice may be achieved for these learners.
-The module will enable you to develop a greater understanding of internal and external barriers to learning and explore how these can impact on learners with special educational needs.
-The aim is to contribute to an understanding of how inspiring practice can impact upon and support the learning styles of those with special educational needs.
+Inclusive Practice for Learners with Special Educational Needs enables you to reflect upon and consider the range of special educational needs within your own setting and how inclusive practice may be achieved.
+You will develop a greater understanding of internal and external barriers to learning, explore how these can impact on learners with special educational needs, and gain an insight into how to deliver both inspiring practice and a tailored, supportive approach to learning.
 Concepts, ideas and perspectives of special educational needs will be examined within a mixture of theoretical frameworks and practice-based reflection.
 Such an approach will enable you to address issues relating to the inclusive education of learners with special educational needs within your own setting.

 Assessment: Coursework: 100%.

 You can expect to receive your timetable at enrolment.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day or evening of the week.

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 You should be a practising professional, working as a teacher, lecturer or practitioner within an educational setting, and have a degree (or equivalent).

 Applicants who do not meet these requirements may also be considered on an individual basis.